Student Volunteer Army: UC Student Volunteer Army

 Since its inception in response to the earthquakes, the club has maintained a strong presence at the University of Canterbury.
 The club is the largest student society on campus, with over 3000 members, led by an executive committee of 30 students.
 The club is supported primarily by The University of Canterbury and City Care.
 The club's efforts in the years since the earthquakes have refocused from providing disaster relief responses, to be more focused on community upkeep and engagement.
-However, disaster response has still been maintained in the club's skill set, with important roles being played by the SVA in response and in the aftermaths of such major events as the 2016 Kaikoura earthquake, 2017 Port Hills fires, Christchurch mosque shootings as well as various floods.
+However, disaster response has still been maintained in the club's skill set, with important roles being played by the SVA in response and in the aftermaths of such major events as the 2016 Kaikōura earthquake, 2017 Port Hills fires, Christchurch mosque shootings as well as various floods.

 The club currently runs a range of events on a yearly schedule.
 Amongst these are small-scale 'platoon projects' run every weekend targeted at making small but high impact volunteering contributions to those in need, the UCan Schools programme aimed at mentoring local high school students, giving them an insight to the SVA with the hopes they will uptake the ethos and values of the SVA in their own communities.
 Larger events include 'Connect the Community' intended to bring a large numbers of students into a residential area for a day to work with the local community, as well as two camps taking place in communities outside of the Christchurch area intended to give a wider view of the country to its members, do beneficial work as well as a providing a social experience for volunteers.